Table of Contents

 Why embrace the power of white background jewelry photography?

 They say all purchases are emotional.
-Colour affects the emotional choices your customers make.
+Color affects the emotional choices your customers make.
 White background photography can give your business an advantage in influencing your customer’s purchases.
-It facilitates a stress-free user experience and improves visual presentation as the colour white generates a sense of spaciousness and clarity.
+It facilitates a stress-free user experience and improves visual presentation as the color white generates a sense of spaciousness and clarity.

 White background heavily focuses the attention on your jewelry.
 It’s not distracting and doesn’t appear cluttered; thereby allowing the customers to inspect every detail of the subject.
 This could easily translate to the idea that you’re not hiding any flaw from them.